wso2-extensions/identity-conditional-auth-typingdna/docs/config_latest.md

 1. Go to `Applications`, select the sample application you have configured, and click `Edit`.
 2. Go to `Login Flow` tab.
 3. Configure two authentication steps (2FA) in the login flow and use the Typing DNA adaptive script as shown below.
+You can use basic authentication and TOTP.

     ```
     // This script will step up 2FA authentication if the user's typing behaviour does not match with the enrolled behaviour.